f1shyondrugs/advanced-twitch-bot/readme.md

 This is a twitch bot by Das_F1sHy312 (me). i am developing this every stream, so tune in! (https://twitch.tv/f1shy312)

 ## SETUP
+for the `!settext` command to work you need to start the webserver.py

+add a browser in your OBS with the URL "127.0.0.1:5000" (if you're hosting it on your pc)

 just change your bots oauth token in the Credentials.txt and in the main.py change your webhook urls, twitch links and admins.

 i think i've missed some emotes in the allemotes.txt so add or remove some for your liking.